rav3ndust/shellbie/README.md

 - Pull up the news for you from a few different sources that you can select.
 - Pull up the weather for your locale.

-LLA aims to be a fun little friend that helps you get stuff done.
+LLA aims to be a fun little friend that helps you get stuff done!

-*More functionality will be coming to LLA over time.*
+> *More functionality will be coming to LLA over time.*

 ### Using Little Linux Assistant

 When you first download LLA, make sure you have everything you need to properly run it by installing its dependencies - and handily, there is a **installer.sh** file right here waiting for you.

-Hold up, though - you'll have to make it executable first to be able to run it:
+Hold up, though, Mr. ExcitedFace - you'll have to make it executable first to be able to run it:

 `chmod +x installer.sh`